O.T. Sloan Park Boys & Girls Club (Sanford, NC)

 The Pittsboro Boys & Girls Club

-The Pittsboro Boys & Girls Club, the newest site of the Boys & Girls Clubs of Central Carolina, will open soon on the campus of George Moses Horton Middle School.
-Early in 2022, Rev. Samuel Lassiter and Kyle Shipp, a member of the Pittsboro Board of Commissioners formed a steering committee to start the Pittsboro Boys & Girls Club.
-Thanks to the dedication of the steering committee members and their fundraising efforts, our Pittsboro location will be open beginning with the 2021-2022 academic school year.
-We are currently seeking funding support from our investors and community members.
+The Pittsboro Boys & Girls Club, the newest site of the Boys & Girls Clubs of Central Carolina.
+Early in 2021, Rev. Samuel Lassiter and Kyle Shipp, a member of the Pittsboro Board of Commissioners formed a steering committee to start the Pittsboro Boys & Girls Club.
+Thanks to the dedication of the steering committee members and their fundraising efforts, our Pittsboro Club Site location began serving youth on October 18th 2021.
+We are currently seeking long term and continued funding support from our investors and community members.
 To support this effort, a Founder’s Club Fundraising Campaign has been started.
 Please donate by using the button below.

 For more information please